Formstack: Software and Services

 Formstack enables organizations to create digital workflows without any programming or software skills required.
 Formstack users can collect data with online forms, generate digital documents, and gather electronic signatures.

 The platform integrates with over 100 web applications, including apps for CRM management, email marketing, payment processing, and document management.
 Other product offerings include conversion rate optimization tools for marketers, workflow automation for Salesforce, and solutions for HIPAA compliance.
+Formstack is a competitor of other digital forms providers, like Jotform, GoCanvas, and GoFormz.